programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 7: High-Level Red Flag Review

 With Excel enabling flexible data analysis, we can begin to assess the percentage of certain flags across AI tool type.
-Of course, this should remain an initial guide, with some red flags being likely false positives, caused by AI providers offering reassurance around the risks categorised in our dictionary, although our rules-based approach should limit this to an extend.
-Therefore, this section complements our human-reveiw discussion of red flag texts exported.
+Of course, this should remain an initial guide, with some red flags being likely false positives, caused by AI providers offering reassurance around the risks categorised in our dictionary (see with our Transkribus example earlier).
+However, our rules-based approach should limit this to an extend.
+Therefore, this section provides you with a quantitative review of red flags, to complement our final human interpretation in the next section.

-The below table displays the total percentages of categorised risks, based on our dictionary construction, across our AI literature review folder.
-We can see that our dictionary and spaCy NLP was potentially over-sensitive, returning 734 flag responses, in need of human review.
-Although this NLP result still produces a manual inspection overhead, we anticipate lesson users will use these flag exports as a guide, moving in and out of licence texts as problematic terms and conditions arise.
+The below table displays the total percentages for each categorised risks, across our AI literature review folder, based on our dictionary construction.
+We see that our dictionary and spaCy NLP was potentially over-sensitive, returning 734 flag responses.
+Although this NLP result produces a manual inspection overhead for human reviewers, we anticipate users will utilise these flag exports as a guide, moving in and out of licence texts as problematic terms and conditions arise.
+Our NLP method, therefore, siphons down complicated legalistic text in a way that guides, instead of replaces, human inspection of AI risk.

 For lit review AI, it appears that security concerns are most common (58.74%), followed by cost (13.08%).

 <div class="table-wrapper" markdown="block">